tldr-pages/tldr/pages/common/cargo-generate-lockfile.md

 `cargo generate-lockfile --frozen`

 - Prevent Cargo from accessing the network.
-Cargo will attempt to proceed without network.
-If Cargo requires internet to proceed and network is not available Cargo will stop with an error:
+(Note: If Cargo requires internet to proceed and network is not available, it will stop with an error):

 `cargo generate-lockfile --offline`